-- The District did not take appropriate action to submit accurate and timely annual reports. - The District has not assessed whether the Clinic is a legally separate entity, nor has it evaluated how much of the overall financial activity belongs to the District versus the Clinic.
-Additionally, the District has not evaluated the proper reporting of this relationship as either a blended or discreetly presented component unit. - The District lacked oversight and monitoring of accounts payable expenditures to ensure payments for supplies were for actual purchases.
+- The District has not assessed whether the Clinic is a legally separate entity, nor has it evaluated how much of the overall financial activity belongs to the District versus the Clinic.
+Additionally, the District has not evaluated the proper reporting of this relationship as either a blended or discreetly presented component unit. - The District incorrectly reported an overpayment for supplies as a negative accounts payable instead of a prepaid expense.